Dear Seniors & Colleagues,

 From India, Kolkata

-More than 3 years ago, I joined my present organization as AM-HR & Admin.
-Initially, I was handling 3 companies, and 2 persons were reporting to me.
+More than three years ago, I joined my present organization as Assistant Manager of HR & Admin.
+Initially, I was handling three companies, and two people were reporting to me.
 The total workforce was around 65+.
 After just one month, my reporting manager left, and my employer did not hire a replacement.
 Consequently, I had to start the HR & Admin Department from scratch.
-However, after 3 to 4 months, we were required to provide HR & Admin support to 8 additional companies.
+However, after three to four months, we were required to provide HR & Admin support to eight additional companies.
 These companies belong to the close relatives of our Directors, and their line of business is similar to ours.
 Together, they shared the cost of the HR & Admin department.
 The registered offices and/or corporate offices of these companies are different, and we only provide them with day-to-day HR & Admin support.
 Currently, we are managing a workforce of over 200 employees.

 I am uncertain whether we should disclose this information during an interview.
 We do not engage in any illegal practices at any of the locations.
 As an HR professional, I am genuinely confused about the legality of our actions.
 Due to this uncertainty, we are prohibited from discussing this practice with outsiders, including during interviews.